nextcloud/documentation/admin_manual/maintenance/update.rst

   In Microsoft Windows environments, you can unpack the release tarball using WinZip or a similar tool (for example, Peazip).

-  Though you can upack the server code into an existing, populated directory, best practice is to unpack server code into an empty directory.
+  Always unpack server code into an empty directory.
+Unpacking the server code into an existing, populated directory, is not supported.

-  .. note:: If you copied the installation directory, instead of moving or renaming, this step overwrites the old ownCloud Server version in the current location.
+  .. note:: If you unpack into an existing installation, the autoloader might pick up classes twice because the files have been moved, resulting in a ``Cannot redeclare class`` error.

 8. Copy and paste the ``/config/config.php`` file from the saved version of ownCloud to the ``/config`` directory of your new ownCloud version.